opendatacube/benchmark-rio-s3/report.md

 ## Abstract

-In this report we look in detail at performance of reading Cloud Optimized GeoTIFFs stored in Amazon's S3 object store service.
+In this report we look in detail at the performance of reading Cloud Optimized GeoTIFFs stored in Amazon's S3 object store.
 In particular we analyze behavior of Pixel Gather operation: reading a small region of interest from a large number of files.